SquadFM/Falcon-4-BMS-Linux/README.md

 - Alt + c, t = restarts TrackIR BMS module (usually not needed, just FYI)

 ## Weapon Delivery Planner
-- This app can NOT be started from the Alternative Launcher and therefore requires a separate command to run
+- Note: This app can be started from the Alternative Launcher
 - Download WDP from
 http://www.weapondeliveryplanner.nl/download/index.html
 - Unpack archive and copy folder to /home/x/.local/share/Steam/steamapps/compatdata/429530/pfx/drive_c/
-- The drive_c folder will therefore contain (under /home/x/.local/share/Steam/steamapps/compatdata/429530/pfx/drive_c/):
-  - Falcon BMS 4.37/
-  - Weapon_Delivery_Planner_3.7.24.232/
-  - various other windows folders (e.g. ProgramData, Program Files, windows, etc.)
-- To start WDP, run

-`STEAM_COMPAT_DATA_PATH="/home/x/.local/share/Steam/steamapps/compatdata/429530/" STEAM_COMPAT_CLIENT_INSTALL_PATH="/home/x/.local/share/Steam/" "/home/x/.local/share/Steam/steamapps/common/Proton 7.0/proton" run "/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx/drive_c/Weapon_Delivery_Planner_3.7.24.232/WeaponDeliveryPlanner.exe"`
+- The path may look something like this: /home/x/.local/share/Steam/steamapps/compatdata/429530/pfx/drive_c/Weapon_Delivery_Planner_3.7.24.232/
+- Start the Alternative Launcher and select the folder above; WDP will be automatically started
-- ** you'll most likely see a rundll32.exe error message popup which you can ignore, click cancel (it should only show once)
+- If see a rundll32.exe error message popup you can ignore it, just click cancel or no (it should only show once)
 - The WDP starts with a popup that reads "Theatre 'Aegean' not found in your BMS install" - which you can also ignore, click "OK" - once WDP opens you can select "Korea" from the drop down menu in the upper left (under "File")
-- ** while using WDP it may happen that you see an error message popup that shows "Unhandled exception has occured in your application" - just click on "Continue" to dismiss
+- While using WDP it may happen that you see an error message popup that shows "Unhandled exception has occured in your application" - just click on "Continue" to dismiss

 ## Avionics Configurator
+- This app can be started from the Alternative Launcher
 - This program only shows a black window.
 To show it properly run the following command in your terminal:

 `WINEPREFIX="/home/x/.local/share/Steam/steamapps/compatdata/429530/pfx" wine reg add "HKCU\\SOFTWARE\\Microsoft\\Avalon.Graphics" /v DisableHWAcceleration /t REG_DWORD /d 1 /f`

-** if you have an idea how to fix these issues please let me know and I can add it to the guide